-As mentioned already the inverse Compton cross section decreases sharply with energy and therefore TeV gamma ray flux will decrease sharply with energy.
-So if the energetic electrons are responsible for the observed gamma rays and neutrinos from a source, the ratio of high energy neutrino to gamma ray flux will increase with their energy.
-In the case of hadronic originated gamma rays and neutrinos, by contrast, the ratio of flux of these two species will be nearly one and remains constant over a wide energy range.
+As previously noted, the inverse Compton cross-section decreases sharply with increasing energy, leading to a rapid decline in TeV gamma-ray flux at higher energies.
+Consequently, if energetic electrons are responsible for both the observed gamma rays and neutrinos from a source (when the proposed neutrino sources are not optically thick to gamma rays), the ratio of high-energy neutrino flux to gamma-ray flux would increase with energy.
+In contrast, for gamma rays and neutrinos originating from hadronic processes, the gamma ray and neutrino fluxes would be approximately of the same order \cite{Kelner06} and remain almost constant over a broad energy range.

-In conclusion we may say that detection of neutrinos from an astrophysical source does not conclusively mean the presence of energetic hadrons in the source; high energy TeV neutrinos with comparable flux also can be originated from energetic leptons.
-The neutrino events detected by Icecube experiment so far, at least a part of them therefore may be leptonic in origin.
-The observation of appropriate fluxes of gamma rays and neutrinos together over an energy range only can give clear signature of hadronic cosmic ray sources.
-A joint venture between upcoming high energy gamma ray telescopes such as the Cerenkov Telescope Array (CTA) and the Precision IceCube Next Generation Upgrade (PINGU)/Icecube thus may give conclusive evidence for sites of hadronic cosmic rays.

-On various estimation of astrophysical neutrinos, such as diffuse neutrino flux, the production mechanism of neutrinos is important.
-The interstellar radiation field and the interstellar gas are the targets for diffuse gamma-ray production by energetic hadronic cosmic rays.
-In view of the present findings, the role of energetic electrons in production of TeV neutrinos by interaction with galactic ultra-violate and soft x-rays background radiation also need to be judged.